isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 5. How much does it cost to take the end-of-SHN COVID-19 test?
 To whom and how should the payment be made?

+The latest cost of the test is S$125.
 Payment would already be collected at the point of application.

 #### 6. I was recently diagnosed with COVID-19 infection.
 When can I travel into Singapore?